 “He doesn’t know that.
 He’s probably drunk.
 Pick a big one.”

 I approached, just as Santa was being handed a fresh stack of presents from one of his elves, who I now recognized as our busboy from last night’s dinner.
-I wondered what misdeed he had committed that he needed to be humbled even further.
-“That’ll teach you for breaking that stemware, Ivan.
-Now put the ears on.”
+I said nothing, though.
+We were both keeping secrets.

 Admittedly, I took pleasure receiving a present from Santa Claus, and the fact that I might be depriving a deserving Christian child just because he was a late getting to the lobby didn’t bother me in the slightest.
 Did that make me a bad person, or had I already crossed that threshold when I told Santa my name was Timmy?

-My sister and I rushed to a quiet part of the lobby to unwrap our Christmas bounty.
+I rushed to a quiet part of the lobby to unwrap our Christmas bounty.
 I was certain mine contained the perfect toy.
-Probably that Atari I was hounding my dad for.
+Probably that Atari I was hounding my father for.
 The moment before unwrapping any gift is always magical, because that’s when the present is at its highest potential.
 It could be anything you wanted it to be.
-I suppose the same could be said about a Jewish child observing Christmas from afar.
+I suppose the same could be said about a Jewish child about to experience Christmas for the first time.
 Just imagine.

-“I told you to pick a big one.”
+“I told you to pick a big one,” she said, sipping the hot cocoa I asked her to hold.

 Perhaps Americans were the first to commercialize Christmas, but by no means was it an American holiday.
+It’s Christian through and through.
 The kicker is, my mother-in-law is Jewish.
-She, like practically every other Jew I knew, had the same latent urge to get in on the Christmas spirit.
-Maybe her dream wasn’t as grandiose as squatting inside a gingerbread house, but she had dreams nonetheless.
-This was a trend that had been sweeping the nation for some time: Jews buying Christmas trees and calling them Hanukkah Bushes.
+She, like so many other Jews I knew, had the same latent urge to get in on the Christmas spirit.
+Maybe her dream wasn’t as grandiose as squatting inside a gingerbread house, but she had visions nonetheless.
+This was a trend that had been sweeping my people for some time: Jews buying Christmas trees and calling them Hanukkah Bushes.
 But not me.
 I had crossed that bridge once before, and it’s as brittle as the peanuts it’s paved with.

-“You’re the Jew who stole Christmas,” she sneered, but she was wrong.
-I had tried to steal Christmas, but couldn’t.
+“You’re the Jew who stole Christmas,” she scoffed, but she was wrong.
+I had tried to steal Christmas, but failed.

-Someone once told me that the two saddest words in the English language were, “What party?”
-A close runner-up must be, “Oh, that party.”
-That’s what Christmas morning is for a Jewish family.
-It holds an unsettling stillness.
-When most of the population is inside unwrapping presents, we wander the vacant city just like Joseph and Mary, searching for a destination that will take us in.
-Usually, this means finding a Chinese restaurant.
+To this day, Christmas morning hots an unsettling still new for me.
+When most of the population is inside unwrapping presents and spreading good cheer, we Jews wander the vacant city just like Joseph and Mary, searching for a destination that will take us in.
+Usually, it’s a Chinese restaurant.
 So that’s exactly what Cynthia and I did with our daughters on Christmas Day.

 It’s strange to have a restaurant almost entirely to yourself.
 Even if you’re with someone, there’s a loneliness to it.
 A lack of belonging.
 At least that’s how I felt when our moo shu vegetables arrived.
-We sat at a window table, staring outside where not even a mouse was stirring.
+We sat at a window table, our hands resting on the cold, glass surface, staring outside where not even a mouse was stirring.
 Closer to the door was an older couple who had grappled with a similar feeling, but ordered the noodles instead.
 For a moment, the woman and I made eye contact.

 On any other day, we may have both looked away.
-But this was Christmas, and there was something special in the air.
-Even though we were strangers, I think we wanted to share that feeling of connection.
+But this was Christmas.
+Even though we were strangers, I think we wanted to share a feeling of connection.
 Or at least acknowledge our sense of isolation.
 She gave me a smile that said, “Eh, whadda ya’ gonna do?”
 I shrugged and dipped my egg roll in duck sauce.
 What else could be done?

 When our meal was over, I ordered a serving of mooncake.
 Not much, just a little sweetness to help enjoy the day.
 As I ushered my family out the door, I set it down at the woman’s table.